ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Life without love is like a tree without blossoms or fruit. — Kahlil Gibran
+> **Citacao:** When the mind is calm, how quickly, how smoothly, how beautifully you will perceive everything. — Paramahansa Yogananda

 fim do arquivo